 This pays a retirement income based on your salary and how long you have worked for your employer.
 They include ‘final salary’ and ‘career average’ pension schemes, and are generally only available from public sector or older workplace pension schemes.

 A pension savings product that builds up a pot of money to use for your retirement.
 It can be based on contributions from you and/or your employer, or a third party.
 Includes workplace, personal and stakeholder pensions.

-If you have certain medical conditions or lifestyle factors, then it could mean that you qualify for an ‘enhanced’ annuity, which may pay a higher income than a standard annuity.
+If you have certain medical conditions or lifestyle factors, then it could mean that you qualify for enhanced income; this means you could get more income from your annuity every year.

-To be considered for an enhanced annuity you’ll need to answer some questions about your health.
+To be considered for enhanced income, you’ll need to answer some questions about your health.
 We may contact your doctor to request a report about your medical condition(s).
-The conditions considered for enhanced Pension Annuities vary between different providers.
-That means whether you do or don't qualify for extra income with us, another provider could still offer you more.
+The conditions for enhanced income vary between different providers.
+If one provider doesn't offer an enhancement, don't assume that will be the case for all providers.

 A valuable guaranteed income often offered by your own pension scheme or provider if you take a lifetime annuity with them; it’s usually at a competitive rate which may be hard to match by shopping around.

-The table below shows the tax rates and bands for the 2019/20 tax year.
+The table below shows the tax rates and bands for the 2020/21 tax year.
 Tax treatment depends on each individual's circumstances and may change in the future.
-The Income Tax rates and bands for Scottish residents may be different.

 |Taxable income||Tax rate for most people|